 What's Your Motivation for Cutting Weight?

-Wrestling has a stigma about weight cutting, and often the wrestling community is perpetuating it ourselves.
+Wrestling has an unfortunate reputation around excessive weight cutting, and the wrestling community is often the ones bolstering that reputation.
 In my opinion, it is emphasized much too heavily and much too young.
-Through competing, coaching, and educating young wrestlers about the sport, I have observed that our young athletes are taught they might only be successful if they compete at a lower weight.
-The number of males and females I've spoken to who have decided not to continue their career onto a collegiate or international level, have mostly been due to burn out from weight cutting.
-When does it become impractical to maintain a weight class?
-Should our minds, bodies, technique, and love for the sport suffer?
-This post is meant to be a guide for young athletes to navigate the pressures they may be receiving to cut weight.
+Through competing, coaching, and educating young wrestlers about the sport, I have observed that our young athletes hear far too often that success will follow if they compete at a lower weight.
+The males and females I've spoken to who chose not to pursue their careers at the collegiate or international level have often made that decision because they experienced burnout from weight cutting.

 I'll Win More